-Multiple events in the last three years caused significant fluctuations in financial results, including changes in accounting for tax benefits related to stock compensation, U.S. federal income tax reform and pension plan restructuring in 2017, impairment charges in 2016 and investment income from Liquid Finishing businesses sold in 2015.
-Excluding the impacts of those events presents a more consistent basis for comparison of financial results.
-A calculation of the non-GAAP measurements of adjusted operating earnings, earnings before income taxes, effective tax rates, net earnings and diluted net earnings per share follows (in millions except percentages and per share amounts):
+Multiple events in the last three years caused significant fluctuations in financial results.
+The restructuring of the Company's funded U.S. pension plan resulted in a \$12 million settlement loss in 2017.
+U.S. federal income tax reform legislation passed at the end of 2017 required a revaluation of net deferred tax assets and instituted a toll charge on unrepatriated foreign earnings that together increased income taxes by a total of \$36 million in 2017.
+Excess tax benefits related to stock option exercises reduced income taxes by \$10 million in 2018 and \$36 million in 2017.
+Other benefits from tax planning activities further reduced income taxes in 2018 and 2017.
+Impairment charges totaling \$192 million reduced net earnings by \$161 million in 2016.
+Excluding the impacts of those items presents a more consistent basis for comparison of financial results.
+A calculation of the non-GAAP measurements of adjusted operating earnings, earnings before income taxes, income taxes, effective income tax rates, net earnings and diluted earnings per share follows (in millions except per share amounts):